alessimichele/LSA/README.md

 ## Procedure for [data](./data/) analysis
 The following pipeline is followed to perform the analysis:
 1. Import the data.
-2. Build the embedding matrix of the corpus, with both word-count and tf-idf embeddings.
+2. Build the embedding matrix of the corpus, with both word count and tfidf embeddings.

 3. For each model: SVD, AutoEncoder, VariationalAutoeEncoder:
     - build the latent space using the embedding matrix of the corpus (if the model is a NN, train the model)
     - project each query into the latent space and compute its similarity with all the documents in the latent space
     - get the top k similar documents to each query
-    - compute the precision and recall using the relevances
+    - compute the precision and recall using the relevance